huggingface/parler-tts/INFERENCE.md

 # Inference tips

-Parler-TTS benefits from a number of optimizations that can make the model up to 4 times faster.
-Add to this the ability to stream audio as it's being generated, and you can achieve time-to-first-audio in under 500ms on a modern GPU.
+Parler-TTS benefits from a number of optimizations that can make the model up to 4x faster.
+Add to this the ability to stream audio as it's being generated, and you can achieve time-to-first audio in under 500ms on a modern GPU.

 ## 📖 Quick Index
 * [Efficient Attention Implementation](#efficient-attention-implementations)